emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 ```r
    procedure_order <- c("read","cloud","atcor")
 ```
 4) you want to read and coregister your PRISMA image to a one-band Sentinel-2 image using gdalwarp.
-Put your PRISMA file in .he5 format and S2 image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
+Put your PRISMA file in .he5 format and S2 one-band image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
 Then open _main.R_ file in Rstudio server and in the procedure_order variable put
 ```r
    procedure_order <- c("read","coreg")
 ```